 This Flood Plan is a comprehensive flood control management plan as defined under RCW 86.12.
 Though state law suggests that such plans are binding on jurisdictions within the planning area, Chelan County acknowledges that municipalities within the county have different levels of existing development, flood hazard management resources, and staff for enforcing regulations.
-Complete adoption by all cities of all policies in this Flood Plan may not be appropriate.
-Local flood hazard regulations and programmatic recommendations should be consistent with Chelan County's, but they may be adapted to suit each city's needs and resources.
+Complete adoption by all cities of all policies in this Flood Plan may not be appropriate and is considered optional.
+Local flood hazard regulations and programmatic recommendations should strive for consistency with Chelan County's, but they may be adapted to suit each city's needs and resources.

-Following adoption of the 2016 Comprehensive Flood Hazard Management Plan, Chelan County staff will work with individual cities, as staff and time resources allow, to ensure that city flood hazard management policies are consistent with this Flood Plan.
+Following adoption of the 2017 Comprehensive Flood Hazard Management Plan, Chelan County staff will be available as a resource to all cities in the planning area that seek assistance in establishing floodplain management policies consistent with those identified in this plan.
 Evaluation and coordination that will take place over time to maximize consistency between the adopted Flood Plan and incorporated areas may occur through WRIA forums, flood control districts, or other formal, multi-jurisdictional county-city groups.
-The policies below are intended to provide guidance on how consistency will be monitored during the performance period of this plan.
+The policies below are intended to provide guidance on how consistency as defined for this plan will be supported during the performance period of this plan.